njahn82/hoa_validation/data/README.md

 ## About

-This folder contains analytical datasets providing aggregated counts on the uptake of open access in hybrid journals included in transformative agreements by journal and country information between 2019 and 2023.
+This folder contains analytical datasets providing aggregated counts from proprietary bibliometric databases on the uptake of open access in hybrid journals included in transformative agreements by journal and country information between 2019 and 2023.
 A particular focus was on whether publications were from eligible authors who could use such agreements.
 For this purpose, the affiliations of first and corresponding authors were analysed.

 The following datasets were used: